 Pedestrian tunnel a possibility in Cambridge

+Plans to build a foot tunnel under Franklin Boulevard in Cambridge got preliminary approval from a regional committee Wednesday.

-This proposal aims to improve foot traffic flow at the intersection of Saginaw Parkway, Franklin Boulevard, and Elgin Street, where about 800 people cross during peak hours.
+The proposal is aimed at improving pedestrian safety and foot traffic flow at the intersection of Saginaw Parkway and Franklin Boulevard.

+Regional staff say more than 800 people cross at the busy intersection during peak hours.

+The proposed tunnel is seen in a rendering.
+(Committee agenda package/Region of Waterloo)

 Key concerns include the safety of students from St. Benedict Catholic Secondary School who frequently use the crossing.

-Suggestions for the tunnel design include making it light, bright, and wide, possibly with cameras for added security.

-Additionally, measures like using stones are being considered to discourage people from camping there and to prevent large gatherings.

-The next stage involves a public meeting in March for further input, with the project eventually needing final approval from the council.
+The next stage involves a public meeting in March for further input.
+The project will eventually need final approval from the council.

 Kitchener Top Stories